Aperture Tutorial (for legacy developers)

 Uniforms

-A list of available uniforms is printed to the console on Iris startup in the form of the structs they are stored in.
+A list of available uniforms is printed to the console on startup in the form of the structs they are stored in.
 As an example of how to access these values, cameraPosition

 is now the pos